snu-csl/os-pa2/README.md

 ## Restrictions

-* We found that the `rdtime` instruction is not supported in old versions of `qemu`.
-For this project assignment, you should use the `qemu` version 6.2.0 or later.
+* We found that the `rdtime` instruction is not supported or does not behave correctly in older versions of `qemu`.
+For this project assignment, you should use the `qemu` version 8.2.0 or higher.
 To determine the `qemu` version, use the command: `$ qemu-system-riscv64 --version`
 * We will run `qemu-system-riscv64` with the `-icount shift=0` option, which enables aligning the host and virtual clocks.
 This setting is already included in the `Makefile` for the `pa2` branch.
+* You should not modify the `mcounteren` register.
 * You can assume a uniprocessor RISC-V system (`CPUS` = 1) for this project assignment.
 * You only need to change the files in the `./kernel` directory.
 Any other changes will be ignored during grading.